 For posterity.
 For clarity.
 For unity.

-1. Grace, don’t jump rope with toilet paper in your mouth!
+1. Camdyn, don’t jump rope with toilet paper in your mouth!

 That very sentence hasn’t been uttered since.

-2. Marie, come help me destroy the Eiffel Tower
+2. Hayden, come help me destroy the Eiffel Tower

 Back to the tower, Mr. President.

-3. Elise, it’s a good thing your short shorts are so short.
+3. Madison, good thing your short shorts are so short.

-Thing is, my oldest baby is not such a baby anymore.
-So I spend an appropriate amount of time walking between her and the lusty gazes of boys and men who don’t realize how close they are to suffering an accidental yet still quite debilitating eye injury right that moment.
-Or sternum fracture.
+Yeah.
+My oldest baby is not a baby anymore.
+So I spend an appropriate amount of time walking between her and the lusty gazes of boys and men who don’t realize how close they are to suffering an accidental yet still quite debilitating eye injury.

-But one day, in McDonald’s, in one of those blue-moon incidents in which I’ve sponsored a trip to eat junk food, Elise had a close call with a glob of ketchup that, had she been wearing school-uniform-compliant shorts and not short shorts, she might have caused a laundry disaster.
+One day, in McDonald’s, Madison had a close call with a glob of ketchup that, had she been wearing school-uniform-compliant shorts and not short shorts, might have caused a laundry disaster.

 Hey.
 Are you looking at my kid?

-She held the button down, and attempted to close the door behind her.
-Not a great idea, unless you’re Indiana Jones, trying to survive nuclear holocaust.
+She held the button down and attempted to close the door behind her.
+Not a great idea, unless you’re Indiana Jones, trying to survive a nuclear holocaust.